UPPMAX/HPC-python/docs/ml.rst

         - Create virtual environment: ``virtualenv --system-site-packages <path-to-install-dir>/vpyenv``
         - Activate the virtual environment: ``source <path-to-install-dir>/vpyenv/bin/activate``
         - ``pip install --no-cache-dir --no-build-isolation scikit-learn``
-        - ``pip install --no-cache-dir --no-build-isolation sklearn``

-We can now use scikit-learn and sklearn in our example.
+We can now use scikit-learn in our example.

 .. admonition:: We will work with this example
     :class: dropdown